patterniha/MMDF/README.md

 otherwise, the set value will be used for all connections.

-if inbound-connection is not tls-connection MMDF redirect the connection to bypass_gateway without any change.
+if an inbound-connection is not tls-connection MMDF redirect the connection to bypass_gateway without any change.

 because xray-core can detect tls-connection and we only redirect tls-connection to MMDF, bypass_gateway is not used.